 The model aimed to construct a neural network classifier using Keras under TensorFlow.
 The dataset consisted of feature tables representing the abundance of bacterial families in various individuals from different ponds.
 These tables were merged into a single dataset, including all bacterial families present in at least some individuals.
 Missing values were replaced with zeroes.

 To differentiate microbiomes and classify individuals based on the probiotics they were fed, we tested and compared various deep learning methodologies.
-Specifically, we explored different dimensionality reduction techniques (PCA, autoencoder embeddings) and model architectures (FNN, CNN) to develop a deep learning classifier capable of performing this task.
+Specifically, we explored different dimensionality reduction techniques and model architectures to develop a deep learning classifier capable of performing this task.

 For classification, the experimental setup (i.e., the type of probiotics fed to the individuals) was used as the class label, while the abundance of bacterial families served as predictors.